 Co-Parenting Recommendations For The COVID-19 Crisis – Scott F. Levin Esq CDFA Mediator

 Parenting during the pandemic is pretty difficult.
 I have three kids under 10 and so I am right there with you.
-And unfortunately I’ve got some bad news, parenting during a divorce and after will not be any easier.
+And unfortunately, I’ve got some bad news, parenting during a divorce and after will not be any easier.
 The feelings co-parents have after divorce about each other are often negative and that can interfere with the good communication and problem solving that is needed to both be good parents to your children.

-San Diego Divorce Mediation and Family Lawyers is back again to help provide some solid recommendations to consider during COVID-19.
+San Diego Divorce Mediation and Family Lawyers are back again to help provide some solid recommendations to consider during COVID-19.
 Schools in California will be closed for at least a portion of the Fall semester and most likely for the entirety and so divorced parents need to come together to educate and instill calm more than ever.

 - Take Care Of Yourself

 If you are happy and content on the inside, your kids will likely be fine.
 So it is critical to find healthy ways to get self-care during these stressful times.
-While gyms, nail salons and beauty shops are closed for the time-being, a lot of the traditional ways that you cared for yourself are not available.
+While gyms, nail salons and beauty shops are closed for the time being, a lot of the traditional ways that you cared for yourself are not available.
 But we need to find other ways.
-Find yourself alternative ways to feel genuinely happy and get yourself “me” time in the form of reading, walking, speaking to a friend (yes, actually calling someone, not texting) and stay away from the negativity of the news cycle.
+Find yourself alternative ways to feel genuinely happy and get yourself “me” time in the form of reading, walking, speaking to a friend (yes, actually calling someone, not texting), and stay away from the negativity of the news cycle.

 Summer break is coming to an end in 6 weeks and so start preparing your children for the rigors of online schooling.
 Help them build a daily schedule to complete the school assignments and tasks, as well as other enjoyable activities.
-If you are uncertain about anything they need, talk to the school or teacher and pass this information on to the other parent if interaction between you is secure.
+If you are uncertain about anything they need, talk to the school or teacher and pass this information on to the other parent if the interaction between you is secure.

 - Patience Is A Virtue

-Patience is the key with your interaction with your co-parent.
+Patience is the key to your interaction with your co-parent.
 Parents do things differently and you need to understand this.
 You can’t force your co-parent to adopt your strategies.
 While you can educate the co-parent on the benefits of parenting in certain ways, they have a choice and their choice may be different than yours.
-Once you understand that you cannot control every aspect of your kids life at the other home, you can learn to be at peace.
+Once you understand that you cannot control every aspect of your kid’s life at the other home, you can learn to be at peace.

 Patience with your children and partner allows you to be okay when life doesn’t go as planned.
-COVID-19 is difficult for all of us and all of us will have to be educators and not just parents come this Sepetember.
+COVID-19 is difficult for all of us and all of us will have to be educators and not just parents come to this September.
 So learn to take breaths when things go awry and try to stay on the same team with your kids and your co-parent.
-We’re all facing a pandemic as well as missing the normalcy of daily school activities, daily work activities and daily home activities, not to mention the loss of extracurricular activities and sports.
+We’re all facing a pandemic as well as missing the normalcy of daily school activities, daily work activities, and daily home activities, not to mention the loss of extracurricular activities and sports.